gzodataserver/odataserver/README.md

 The included MySQL server should not be used for production.
 Disable it by commenting out the `[program:mysql]` parts with `#` in supervisord.conf

-MySQL credentials for external server should be passed as environment variables that are set when starting the container.
+MySQL credentials for an external server should be passed as environment variables that are set when starting the container.

 Here is an example: `docker run -d -p 80:80 -p 443:443 -e ADMIN_USER="admin", ADMIN_PASSWORD="secret", HOSTNAME="hostname" base /bin/bash`